Customize and Adapt Notion Templates: A Step-by-Step Guide for Editing and Branding

 3. Brand Customization

-To align the template with your branding, update colors, fonts, and other design elements:
+Align your template with your branding by updating colors, fonts, and other design elements:

-- Change colors: Open the page settings by clicking the gear icon (or the options menu) in the upper-right corner.
-From there, select "Change Cover" or "Change Background" to update colors or add custom images that reflect your brand.
+- Change colors: Click the "•••" (options menu) in the upper-right corner, then select "Change Cover" or "Change Background" to update colors or add custom images that reflect your brand.

 - Modify fonts: Notion offers several font options.
-Select the block or the page, open the formatting options, and choose the font that best represents your brand identity.
+Click the "•••" menu at the top-right of the page and select a font style that best represents your brand identity.
+(Note: Font options may vary based on workspace settings and updates.)

 4. Functionality and Automation

-Notion now includes more streamlined automation and enhanced database functionalities, making it even easier to create dynamic workflows:
+Notion continues to enhance its database functionalities and automation tools, making it easier to create dynamic workflows:

 - Leverage formulas and databases: Use formulas to calculate values or generate dynamic content.
-Integrate your template with databases to display dynamic tables, lists, or calendars.
+Integrate your template with databases to display real-time tables, lists, or calendars.

 Saving Your Customized Template

-After you’ve fine-tuned your template, you can save it for future use.
-This feature lets you reuse your custom configuration without repeating the customization process:
+After fine-tuning your template, you can save it for future use.
+This feature allows you to reuse your custom configuration without repeating the customization process:

-- Share the template: Click the "Share" button at the top-right corner and select the option to create a public link.
+- Share the template: Click the "Share" button at the top-right corner and enable the option to create a public link.

 - Create a new template: